-> In the dark of night, giddy with mischief and a slight alcohol buzz, I scampered around the backyard with a carton of brightly colored eggs.
-The lawn was illuminated only by the light pouring from the kitchen, and in the dim I stretched and crouched, placing my pastel packages in trees and under bushes.
+It was nearly Easter morning and I was preparing for my kids’ very first Easter egg hunt.
+In the dark of night, giddy with mischief and a slight alcohol buzz, I scampered around the backyard hiding brightly colored Easter eggs.
+The lawn was illuminated only by the light pouring from the kitchen, and in the dimness, I became the Easter bunny.
+I stretched and crouched, placing my pastel packages in trees and under bushes.
 I laughed quietly to myself as I wondered which egg my kids would find first and which would be most challenging.
+Soon, my kids and I would continue the great tradition and history of the backyard Easter egg hunt, connecting us with the first candy and egg hunters of prehistory.
 I couldn’t wait.
 But, I should have.

-My boys had reached the ages of three and five respectively.
+My boys had reached the ages of 3 and 5 respectively.
 The eldest had a firm grasp on the secular Easter traditions, having been thoroughly indoctrinated into the cult of the candy-delivering bunny.
-The three-year-old, for his part, was still a bit complacent about the spring holiday.
+The 3-year-old, for his part, was still a bit complacent about the spring holiday.
 Still, he was nimble and dexterous enough to carry a basket and pick up eggs.
 Also, he was always up for a good time.
 With all of this in mind, I’d decided it was finally the year for an outdoor backyard egg hunt.

 What I regarded on that crisp, clean morning was a pastel massacre.
 Bright egg shells were scattered across the lawn, from one end to the other.

 A week out from Easter Sunday, I explained to my wife and kids that we were hunting our own damn eggs this year.
-The three-year-old looked perplexed.
-The five-year-old vibrated with excitement.
+The 3-year-old looked perplexed.
+The 5-year-old vibrated with excitement.
 My wife asked if she had to do anything.

 “No,” I said.